SunnySuite/Sunny.jl/docs/src/structure-factor.md

 See the documentation of [`StructureFactor`](@ref) for more details.

-Alternatively, you can create a `StructureFactor` at the beginning of your simulation by passing a single `SpinSystem`.
+Alternatively, you can create a `StructureFactor` at the beginning of your simulation by passing a single `System`.
 The spin configuration of this first system does not enter the averaged structure factor, as the system is purely used to obtain information about the geometry.

-Then, during the course of your simulation, call the `update!` function on the `StructureFactor` along with your `SpinSystem` -- the current spin configuration in the `SpinSystem` will be Fourier transformed and accumulated into the structure factor.
-A bare-bones loop achieving this (assuming that you've already created a `system::SpinSystem` and a `sampler`) would look like:
+Then, during the course of your simulation, call the `update!` function on the `StructureFactor` along with your `System` -- the current spin configuration in the `System` will be Fourier transformed and accumulated into the structure factor.
+A bare-bones loop achieving this (assuming that you've already created a `system::System` and a `sampler`) would look like:

 ```julia
 sf = StructureFactor(system)